systemetic-dev/CRUD_app/README.md

- Django is a tool.

-7Very small practice task (no solution)
+Very small practice task (no solution)
 Think and answer in your own words:

 Is backend visible to users?